coreyryanhanson/pi-share-hf/README.md

 .pi/hf-sessions/review/<session>.review.json
 ```

 Changing provider, model, or thinking level changes the review cache key.
-The key includes the redacted session hash, context file hashes, provider, model, thinking level, deny-pattern hash, prompt version, and chunk size.
+The key includes the redacted session hash, context file hashes, provider, model, thinking level, deny-pattern hash, prompt version, and chunk character limit.
 If you rerun review with different settings, existing review sidecars for those sessions are replaced.

 ## What `upload` does

-`upload` pushes only sessions that passed deterministic checks, TruffleHog, and LLM review.
+`upload` pushes only sessions that passed deterministic checks, secretlint, and LLM review.

-It skips sessions that are manually rejected, missing review data, failed review, or already unchanged on the remote dataset.
+It skips sessions that are manually rejected, missing review data, failed review, missing the local redacted file, or already unchanged on the remote dataset.

 Use `upload --dry-run` first if you want counts without pushing anything.